Sport Psychology Degree and Career Guide

 Having a master’s degree in sport psychology may lead to coaching jobs, working in supportive roles for licensed psychologists, or the administration of recreational sports and athletics.
 However, certain positions in this field require a doctoral degree.
 Some of the jobs available in the field of sport psychology include:

 - Academic researcher*

-- College or Olympic team sport psychologist
+- Clinical sport psychologist*

 - Private practice clinical sport psychologist*

 - Professor or lecturer*

 - Sport psychologist for a performing arts group*

 - Sport psychologist for a club, college, Olympic, or professional team*